ift6758/ift6758.github.io/index.md

 ## Announcements

 - Mid-term exam will be based on the content covered in the class: week 0 till the end of week 6 (the feature selection slides that are covered in the class are: slides 1 - 17 and 30 - 59).
 The exam will not have any questions from the guest lectures of week 7.
+- Mid-term presentation will take place on Tuesday November 5.
+All the expectations for the project have been posted to the [project](project.md) page.
 - Expectations for homework submissions have been posted to the [assignments](assignments.md) page.
 - Check the weekly evaluations of the project on the [scoreboard](scoreboard.md) page.
 - If you have personal issues with the mid-term and final exam dates, send us an email.